We’ve taken cooking classes across Italy, and they’re one of the best ways to experience the country’s food culture.

 One of the best Italian cooking classes in Tuscany!

-Next, relax on a comfortable minibus ride into the Tuscan countryside, heading to a charming farmhouse where the cooking fun begins
+Then, enjoy a short minibus ride into the Tuscan countryside to a charming farmhouse, where your cooking class begins.

 A delicious day of food, wine, and authentic Tuscan flavours—plus memories you can recreate at home 🍝🍷